Dylan Carlson Player Props: Cardinals vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to give up 84 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- Astros pitchers combine to give up 85 home runs (1.1 per game), the 10th-fewest in the league.

-- In his most recent appearance on Wednesday, the left-hander threw eight innings against the New York Mets, allowing two earned runs while surrendering four hits.
+- In his most recent time out on Wednesday, June 21, the right-hander went 2 1/3 innings against the New York Mets, giving up four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.